sbgn/libsbgn/README.md

 *  Java
 *  Ant

-Simply type "ant" from the source directory.
+Simply type `ant` from the source directory.
-This will result in the creation of dist/org.sbgn.jar which you can include in your project.
+This will result in the creation of `dist/org.sbgn.jar` which you can include in your project.

 ### FILES